radicle-dev/radicle-upstream/docs/wallet-connect-testing.md

 7. Select Mainnet as the network in the wallet.
 8. The screen showing 🥀 should have vanished.

-## Reject connection (fails)
+## Reject connection

-This test case fails at the moment because of [a bug][reject-bug] in WalletConnect.

 1. Ensure you are disconnected.
 2. Click on “Connect your wallet”.
 3. Scan the QR code or paste the link into the wallet.
 4. Reject the connection in the wallet.
-5. In the app, you should see the screen that asks you to connect to a wallet.
+5. In the app, you should an error notification and the screen that asks you to connect to a wallet.

 [reject-bug]: https://github.com/WalletConnect/walletconnect-monorepo/issues/512
 [test-wallet]: https://test.walletconnect.org/